-Lilia Valutyte: Man arrested after girl, 9, stabbed to death
+Lillia Valutyte: Man arrested after girl, 9, stabbed to death

 A man has been arrested on suspicion of murder after a nine-year-old girl was fatally stabbed in a town centre.

-Lilia Valutyte was found with a stab wound in Fountain Lane in Boston, Lincolnshire, on Thursday.
+Lillia Valutyte was found with a stab wound in Fountain Lane in Boston, Lincolnshire, on Thursday.

 Lincolnshire Police said the 22-year-old was detained in Boston on Saturday after two people previously arrested were released without charge.